 Daniel C. Thompson.
 Mr. Thompson joined First Western Trust Bank in 2004 and has held many senior roles with the Company, including Senior Vice President, Business Development, and President and Chairman of the Scottsdale, Arizona profit center.
 Today, Mr. Thompson serves as a Regional President covering the areas of Arizona and California.
+Mr. Thompson is also a member of the Credit Committee and Senior Discretionary Distribution Committee.
 In this role, he is responsible for the overall direction and strategy of those offices, driving profitable growth and operational efficiency and supporting the sales force in achieving its goals.
 Prior to joining the Company, Mr. Thompson held senior positions with Merrill Lynch and Charles Schwab & Co.
 Mr. Thompson holds a Bachelor of Science in Finance and Business Administration from the University of Arizona.